ffigari/rastreador-ocular/README.md

 ).
 A simple appearance based heuristic is provided to decide when the tool gets decalibrated.
-A [JSPsych](https://www.jspsych.org/7.1/) interface was built, which relies on [psychophysics](https://jspsychophysics.hes.kyushu-u.ac.jp/) for stimulus drawing.
+An interface for compatiblity with [JSPsych](https://www.jspsych.org/7.1/) was built, which relies on [psychophysics](https://jspsychophysics.hes.kyushu-u.ac.jp/) for stimulus drawing.
 It provides utilities for calibration and decalibration detection.